dottxt-ai/outlines/docs/cookbook/chain_of_thought.md

 # '9.11 is bigger.'
 ```

-We notice that the 4th reasoning step is wrong ``Since 1 is greater than 9, 9.11 is greater than 9.9.'', so we could probably give the model some examples for this particular task.
+We notice that the 4th reasoning step is wrong ``Since 1 is greater than 9, 9.11 is greater than 9.9.'', so we should probably give the model some examples for this particular task.

 This example was originally contributed by [Alonso Silva](https://github.com/alonsosilvaallende).